Directed by: Todd Phillips || Produced by: Todd Phillips, Bradley Cooper, Emma Tillinger Koskoff

 The most effective parts of Joker, I argue, have to do with (a) the story’s broader commentary on social unrest and mob violence, which is captivating by story’s end, and (b) Phoenix’s protagonist asserting himself in violent, weird, and unexpected ways.
 The film is at its strongest when these elements overlap, like the intense scuffle between Phoenix and several American Psycho (2000)-assholes that exacerbates class warfare throughout Gotham City, or the exciting sequence where two detectives try to apprehend Phoenix amidst a city protest.
 How the larger societal order around Phoenix deteriorates as he gains agency, perhaps coincidentally or not, and how he becomes a sort of accidental mascot for cultural anarchy, is interesting.
 This stands in stark contrast to our protagonist’s inept helplessness throughout the movie’s first two acts.

 — However… Joker is a good-looking, good-sounding film thanks to cinematographer Lawrence Sher and composer Hildur Guonadottir, which accentuates the film’s story when that story is not focused on beating Fleck to a pulp.
-Several key sequences are powerful, like Fleck’s subway triple homicide and the chase sequence that prefaces his confrontation with De Niro’s Murray Franklin.

 —> ON THE FENCE: The movie has seduced enough audiences to gross $1 billion, which shouldn’t be sneezed at.
 However, examining Joker outside the context of superhero-related adaptations demonstrates how quaint its dramatic appeal is.